NATO ministers discuss boosting Ukraine — and avoiding a wider war

 But a big focus also will be to ensure that NATO doesn’t get drawn into the Ukraine war.

 NATO and U.S. officials have repeatedly stressed that NATO is a defensive alliance, that it is not at war with Russia, and that it will not fight in Ukraine.
 They have also vowed to defend “every inch” of NATO territory.
-Russia’s missile attack Sunday on a Ukrainian training facility, just miles from the border of NATO member Poland illustrated the risk that a misfire in Ukraine could force NATO to react.
+Russia’s missile attack Sunday on a Ukrainian training facility, just miles from the border of NATO member Poland, illustrated the risk that a misfire in Ukraine could force NATO to react.

 “The risk of incidents if there are hostile actions at the border is really high,” said Stefano Stefanini, Italy’s former ambassador to NATO.
 “If there was a misfire, NATO could be at war.”

-Note: A previous version of this article misstated U.S. Defense Secretary Lloyd Austin's name.
-The article has been corrected.